VictorJanikian/mirra-landing-page/README.md

-  # Landing Page for Mirra AI (Community)
+  # Landing Page for Mirra AI

-  This is a code bundle for Landing Page for Mirra AI (Community).
-The original project is available at https://www.figma.com/design/65lH6Vf2fGbVgJW5XDehcX/Landing-Page-for-Mirra-AI--Community-.
+  This is a code bundle for Landing Page for Mirra AI.
+The original project is available at https://www.figma.com/design/8Zx6r92QUuZt7IhgnjbHSw/Landing-Page-for-Mirra-AI.

   ## Running the code